skiadas/AppliedStatsCourse/assignments/hw2.md

     \newpage

-2. For each of the previous examples, decide where the mean is in relation to the median.
+2. For each of the previous examples, decide where the mean is in relation to the median (bigger, about the same, smaller).

 \vfill